-- If an abundance of French wine is what you seek, you can’t go wrong by heading in the direction of Bordeaux where you’ll have your pick of wines from the Left Bank (Médoc and Graves) or Right Bank (Libournais, Bourg, and Blaye).
+- If an abundance of French wine is what you seek, you can’t go wrong by heading to the Bordeaux wine region where you’ll have your pick of wines from the Left Bank (Médoc and Graves) or Right Bank (Libournais, Bourg, and Blaye).
 There are over 50 Bordeaux wines with the French Appellation d’origine contrôlée (“AOC”) designation which is granted to and protects certain French geographical areas for wines, cheeses, butters, and other agricultural products.
 Whether or not the AOC certification is of importance to you, I’d recommend a visit to or stay in Saint-Émilion and its neighboring commune Montagne.

 Two vineyards with friendly and unpretentious tours I can recommend are Chateau Maillet in Pomerol and Château Champion in Saint-Émilion.
 It is recommended to make all tour and tasting reservations in advance by contacting the vineyard directly (email or phone) or arranging for a tour through the Saint-Émilion tourist office, which often includes transportation.